srcML/srcML/BUILD.md

 * libcurl4-openssl-dev
 * libssl-dev

-*# for srcML documentation generation*
+For srcML documentation generation:

 * man2html
-* docbook2X
+* ronn

 ##### Notes

-* Ubuntu versions before 14.04 (possibly before 13) do not provide a recent enough version of cmake.Visit http://www.cmake.org to download and install the lastest version of cmake.
+* Ubuntu versions before 14.04 (possibly before 13) do not provide a recent enough version of cmake.
+Visit http://www.cmake.org to download and install the lastest version of cmake.

 * boost also needs to be installed separately, see 64-bit Linux.